rotationalio/rotational.io/content/en/blog/2025-10-01-do-ai-coding-assistants-help.md

 Most importantly, we have learned that the biggest driver of productivity is leaning into human collaboration.
 While off-the-shelf tools are convenient, we needed a solution designed to accelerate us as a group, not just as individuals.
 The most valuable agents we’ve created so far address organizational friction points (e.g. helping us get from an unstructured brainstorming call to a set of clearly defined stories to pull into the next sprint).
 Looking ahead, we’ll be focused on tools that help us achieve more together than any one of us could alone, with or without AI.

-*Want to check out what our team is building?* Connect with us on [LinkedIn](https://www.linkedin.com/company/rotational/)!
+*Have suggestions for other ways we could crunch the numbers?* Connect with us on [LinkedIn](https://www.linkedin.com/company/rotational/)!